Spontaneous (film)

-Spontaneous is a 2020 American coming-of-age romantic black comedy horror film, written and directed by Brian Duffield, in his directorial debut.
+Spontaneous is a 2020 American coming-of-age black comedy horror film, written, produced and directed by Brian Duffield, in his directorial debut.
 It stars Katherine Langford, Charlie Plummer, Hayley Law, Piper Perabo, Rob Huebel and Yvonne Orji and is based on the 2016 novel of the same name by Aaron Starmer.

 It was released in a limited release on October 2, 2020, followed by video on demand on October 6, 2020, by Paramount Pictures.
 It received positive reviews from critics.

 Plot

 During a senior calculus class at Covington High, senior student Katelyn Ogden inexplicably explodes, spraying the surrounding students and classroom with blood.
 The police take the class into custody during an investigation, but aside from ruling out an attack, are unable to determine the cause of the explosion.
 During custody, senior student Mara Carlyle suggests to the class that it could happen again, a sentiment taken seriously by her peers.
-Afterwards, an unknown person texts her, claiming to have had a crush on her for multiple years: Mara promptly asks for the texter not to send a dick pic, to which the individual responds with a picture of Richard Nixon.
+Afterwards, an unknown person texts her, claiming to have had a crush on her for several years.

-Following Katelyn's funeral service, Mara gets high on mushrooms purchased from school dealers, Jenna and Joe Dalton, and goes for tea with her best friend Tess; fellow student Dylan approaches the pair and reveals himself to be the unknown texter with said crush on Mara.
+Following Katelyn's funeral service, Mara gets high on mushrooms purchased from school dealers, Jenna and Joe Dalton, and goes for tea with her best friend Tess; fellow student Dylan approaches the pair and reveals himself to be the unknown texter who said they had a crush on Mara.
 Dylan explains how he had begun thinking of life and how quickly it could end, and upon hearing Mara's suggestion of the incident repeating itself, realized that he needed to take action.

-They begin seeing one another and attend a school football game and house party, although each is cut short when a jock, Perry Love, and drink server, Cranberry Bollinger, explode, respectively, sending the attendees into a panic.
-Classes are cancelled for a while, and people begin to dub the explosions as "The Covington Curse".
+They begin seeing one another and attend a school football game and house party, although each is cut short when a jock, Perry Love, and drink server, Cranberry Bollinger, respectively explode, sending the attendees into a panic.
+Classes are cancelled for a while, and people begin to dub the explosions "The Covington Curse".
 The incidents attract the attention of numerous government agencies, who place FBI Agent Carla Rosetti on the case; she enlists Mara and Tess as aid.

-While investigating the possible involvement of drugs, Mara goes for a drive with the school dealers, the Dalton twins; they explode and the car crashes.
+While investigating the possible involvement of drugs, Mara goes for a drive with the Dalton twins; they explode and the car crashes.
 Dylan arrives and consoles a dazed Mara, before federal agents arrive in protective suits and detain them.
-The entire senior class is placed in observation while the government devises a "Snooze Button" pill to "cure" the students, during which multiple students explode.
-Realizing they should live like every day might be their last, Mara and Dylan continue seeing each other, pursuing a hedonistic lifestyle; they have sex and dance to 80s music in an old barn.
+The entire senior class is placed under observation while the government devises a "Snooze Button" pill to "cure" the students, during which multiple students explode.
+Realizing they should live like every day might be their last, Mara and Dylan continue seeing each other, pursuing a hedonistic lifestyle; they have sex and dance to Eighties music in an old barn.